leozqi/python-email-client/README.md

 * Have dynamic loading: based on which emails the user requests, load ONLY THOSE from saved files [ ]
 * Order sorted emails either descending or ascending from the sqlite3 database. [ ]
     * This order should be changed through a Tkinter button or GUI element.
-* Toggle checkbutton for whether or not all search terms should match for an email
+* Toggle checkbutton for whether or not all search terms should match for an email [x]
+* Store datetime.datetime last date stored value AND tag strings together in data.json [ ]

 Old view file using data URL (failed)